Malware Analysis - IcedID

 Stage 1

 The malware begins by injecting itself into a new process that have the same name as the original malware process.
 In order to dump it, the WriteProcessMemory, VirtualAlloc, CreateProcess and CreateProcessInternal API need to be monitored.
-Those are the most common API related to process injection: picture Without surprises, a new process is launch with the same name that the analyzed sample: picture picture The WriteProcessMemory is then launched.
+Those are the most common API related to process injection: Without surprises, a new process is launch with the same name that the analyzed sample: The WriteProcessMemory is then launched.
 This function is used to write the new process in memory, which is a way for us to dump the new process content.
-This dump is a valid PE file: picture The dump can be extract by tracing back the memory layout where the process lives in (“follow in memory dump” under x64dbg) then extract it (“dump memory to file”).
+This dump is a valid PE file: The dump can be extract by tracing back the memory layout where the process lives in (“follow in memory dump” under x64dbg) then extract it (“dump memory to file”).
 The header of the new dumped file need to be adapted by changing the virtual memory address and size to make them match with the physical ones.
-By doing this, the file is going to be in an unmapped format (unmapped files can be used on a disk, where the mapped format is for memory file): picture
+By doing this, the file is going to be in an unmapped format (unmapped files can be used on a disk, where the mapped format is for memory file):

 Stage 2